-To perform a Buffer to Main Memory Page Program without Built-In Erase using the standard DataFlash page size (528 bytes), an opcode of 88h for Buffer 1 or 89h for Buffer 2 must be clocked into the device followed by three address bytes comprised of two dummy bits, 12 page address bits (PA11 - PA0) that specify the page in the main memory to be written, and 10 dummy bits.
+To perform a Buffer to Main Memory Page Program without Built-In Erase using the standard DataFlash page size (528 bytes), an opcode of 88h for Buffer 1 or 89h for Buffer 2 must be clocked into the device followed by three address bytes comprised of one dummy bit, 13 page address bits (PA12 - PA0) that specify the page in the main memory to be written, and 10 dummy bits.

-To perform a Buffer to Main Memory Page Program using the binary page size (512 bytes), an opcode of 88h for Buffer 1 or 89h for Buffer 2 must be clocked into the device followed by three address bytes comprised of three dummy bits, 12 page address bits (A20 - A9) that specify the page in the main memory to be written, and nine dummy bits.
+To perform a Buffer to Main Memory Page Program using the binary page size (512 bytes), an opcode of 88h for Buffer 1 or 89h for Buffer 2 must be clocked into the device followed by three address bytes comprised of two dummy bits, 13 page address bits (A21 - A9) that specify the page in the main memory to be written, and nine dummy bits.

-When a low-to-high transition occurs on the \overline{CS} pin, the device will program the data stored in the appropriate buffer into the specified page in the main memory.
+When a low-to-high transition occurs on the $\overline{\text{CS}}$ pin, the device will program the data stored in the appropriate buffer into the specified page in the main memory.
 The page in main memory that is being programmed must have been previously erased using one of the erase commands (Page Erase, Block Erase, Sector Erase, or Chip Erase).
-The programming of the page is internally self-timed and should take place in a maximum time of t_P.
+The programming of the page is internally self-timed and should take place in a maximum time of t_p .
 During this time, the RDY/BUSY bit in the Status Register will indicate that the device is busy.